Airfryer Roasted Broccoli gets you perfectly roasted Broccoli in just 10 minutes. It is very easy to make and a delicious low carb side dish.

 - 1/2 teaspoon lemon Juice

 - Cut broccoli into medium-sized florets, preferably of the same size.
 Clean well under running water.
 Drain well.

 - In a bowl add florets and all the seasoning.
 Toss everything well.

 - Put the florets in the air fryer basket.

 - Air fry at 400 F for 10-12 minutes, shaking the basket in between.

 - 10-12 minutes of air frying yielded perfectly tender and charred broccoli.
-Adjust the timing for you preferred amount of doneness.
+Adjust the timing for your preferred amount of doneness.

-- For best result don't crowd the basket.
+- For the best results don't crowd the basket.
 If all the florets don't fit in one go, then do it in multiple batches.